fgrosse/prox/README.md

 - command to simulate process crashes without bringing down the whole stack
 - limit characters per row in output based on terminal width (with opt-out))
 - configure JSON output and write rule (e.g. level=/FATAL|WARN|ERROR/i to color output)
+- allow assigning one ore many groups to processes and then start a group via `prox start <group>` or tail group logs via `prox tail <group>`